-Ratchet Straps can be a couriers best friend at times, and no matter what kind of work you plan on doing, it makes sense to always have some available.
+Ratchet Straps can be a couriers best friend at times.
+No matter what kind of work you plan on doing, it makes sense to always have some available.

 For everyone doing same day, next day and large item transport, straps are essential.
 Especially when you’re carrying palletised goods.

 Use Straps, Because Split Happens

-You might think that your “driving is smooth” and that you are “not going very far” and that it’s “all motorway” (please note, the terms in quotes are all things I’ve heard said in relation to people choosing NOT to strap pallets), but the fact is that you can never be sure what forces will act upon the goods whilst in transit.
+You might think that your “driving is smooth” and that you are “not going very far” and that it’s “all motorway” (the terms in quotes are all things I’ve heard said in relation to people choosing NOT to strap pallets), but the fact is that you can never be sure what forces will act upon the goods in transit.

 Even if you’ve collected a pallet of boxes that look extremely well wrapped, having to anchor on when a car cuts in front of you or making a slightly aggressive turn when your sat nav changes its mind can soon have those boxes breaking free from the pallet wrap.
-With straps securing the load it provides extra structural rigidity.
+With ratchet straps securing the load it provides extra structural rigidity.
 This gives you more chance of getting the load there exactly as it left the collection depot.

 Which Straps and When?

 Learning which straps you need and when to use them is effectively down to experience.
 If you’re planning to operate a large 3.5 tonne panel van, most of your loads are going to be under 1 tonne in weight.
 Straps with a lashing capacity of 1.5 tonnes or higher (per strap) are more than enough to do the job.

 Generally it makes sense to have a selection of straps if you can afford to.
 Smaller straps with a quick-release mechanism can be used to secure loose items like furniture to the side of your van or the bulkhead.
 Heavy-duty ratchet straps are better for pallets.
 But make sure you select straps long enough to go over the pallet and down to your floor hooks (I’d suggest over 5m in case you carry pallets over 1.5m high).